-- As a business that cooperates with the fire brigade, eight of our employees are registered with the Mishima City Fire Brigade as special function members.
-These employees were called out to assist the fire brigade five times in fiscal 2017.
+- As a business that cooperates with the fire brigade, seven of our employees are registered with the Mishima City Fire Brigade as special function members.
+These employees continued to be available to respond to fires in the community.

 Plant tours and workshops

 In FY2021, we accepted four plant tours, with a total of 35 visitors (down 101 from the previous year) touring the Mishima Plant.
 After April 2020, the number of visitors dropped to zero due to measures to prevent the spread of COVID-19 infection, but since May 2021, we have resumed plant tours, accepting only those who reside in Shizuoka Prefecture.

 When: Plant tours are offered on days on which the plant is in operation (Mondays to Fridays).

 Excludes year-end and New Year holidays and the consecutive holiday periods in May and August.